jtackaberry/rtk/doc/tutorial.md

 #### Event Handlers

-If *attributes* and *methods* control the widget's behavior, responding to user interactions and state changes is where **event handlers** come in.
+If *attributes* and *methods* control the widget's appearance and behavior, responding to user interactions and state changes is where **event handlers** come in.

 Event handlers are special widget methods that begin with "**`on`**" and they are meant to be replaced by your own functions.
 For example: